 Why Elephants Pose A Threat To Rohingya Refugees

 Foyes Ullah's first thought was — burglars!
-It was 2 in the morning in a densely crowded part of the Kutupalong refugee camp in Bangladesh, and a commotion had just jolted him awake.
+It was 2 in the morning in a crowded part of the Kutupalong refugee camp in Bangladesh, and a commotion had just jolted him awake.
 People outside were yelling.
 The walls of his shelter were trembling.
 He could hear bamboo snapping as if someone were ripping apart a neighboring hut.

 His neighbor was screaming, "Who is hitting my house?
 Who is there?
 But no one was responding," Ullah says.
 He wanted to go outside but his wife stopped him, saying, "They will kill you."